ibm-cloud-docs/account/grant-tag-access.md

 | IBM Cloud Load Balancer | Manage Load Balancers |
 | Gateway Appliance | Manage Network Gateways |
 | Service IDs | To attach or detach user tags, editor or administrator on the IAM Identity service  \n To attach or detach access management tags, administrator on the IAM Identity service |
-{: caption="Table 1.
-Required roles for attaching and detaching tags" caption-side="top"}
+{: caption="Required roles for attaching and detaching tags" caption-side="top"}
 {: summary="This is a simple data table."}